MarkPearlCoZa/Blog_General/_posts/2016-09-24-SOLID-Deconstruction.md

 Dictionary definition of pattern
 - A regular form or sequence discernible in the way in which something happens or is done
 - An example for others to follow

-> It turns out words matter, in software we use a bunch of words but we are fairly rubbish in using them.

 ### Single Responsibility